 Since this is the case, people are much less likely to conduct business during the weekend and less likely to do banking for both business purposes and personal finances during the weekend.

-This combined with the fact the Sunday is a significant day in the Christian faith means that opening a bank on a Sunday will not be worth it.
+This combined with the fact that Sunday is a significant day in the Christian faith means that opening a bank on a Sunday will not be worth it.